Voldemort108X/Helpful-tips/ssh_setup.md

 useful link: https://www.illuminiastudios.com/dev-diaries/ssh-on-windows-subsystem-for-linux/
 useful link: https://phoenixnap.com/kb/ssh-permission-denied-publickey
 ## Important!!!
 There are two ways to enable openssh-server: 1) Windows Subsystem for Linux (WSL) 2) Windows openssh (installed using powershell or through settings->App->Optional features.
 They will conflict if you have both!!!
+So have one of them and remove the others.
 Highly recommend installing through WSL.
 Usually, there is no need to change the sshd_config file.

 ## Prerequisite:
 1. Enable Linux on windows subsystem: https://www.ssl.com/how-to/enable-linux-subsystem-install-ubuntu-windows-10/